railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 Entering data for a new repair
 ------------------------------

-Use the menu *Manufacturing > Repairs > New Repair* to enter a new repair into the system.
+Use the menu :menuselection:`Manufacturing --> Repairs --> New Repair` to enter a new repair into the system.
 You'll see a blank form for the repair data, as shown in the figure below.

 .. figure:: images/mrp_repair_new.png
    :align: center